0dotxyz/switchboard-crossbar-hosting/README.md

 1. [Install pulumi and setup all your credentials.](https://www.pulumi.com/docs/iac/get-started/gcp/begin/)
 2. `cp env.example stage.env` and `cp env.example prod.env`
 3. Init your stack: `pulumi stack init {{org}}/stage` and `pulumi stack init {{org}}/prod` respectively.
-3. Select your stack: `pulumi stack select {{org}}/stage` or `pulumi stack select {{org}}/prod`.
+4. Select your stack: `pulumi stack select {{org}}/stage` or `pulumi stack select {{org}}/prod`.
 It's recommended to have two environemnts.
 This way you can test new crossbar tags without affecting the production environment.
-3. Run `pulumi up` to deploy the infrastructure.
+5. Run `pulumi up` to deploy the infrastructure.
-4. If you run into issues, you can run `pulumi up` again in most cases.
+6. If you run into issues, you can run `pulumi up` again in most cases.
 Other times, you might need to `pulumi destroy` and then `pulumi up` again.
+7. Once the infrastructure is deployed, you can see all your new IPs.
+They look something like this: `https://xx.xxx.xx.xx.sslip.io`

 # Caveats